PascalCorpsman/fpc_understand/README.md

-## How do i get to the calculated values
+## How do i get to the calculated values ?

 1. Select none (= all) or as much nodes you want to get the calculations of
-2. Open the wanted calculation via "Edit" -> "Show *" or by double clicking on one of the selected nodes.
+2. Open the wanted calculation via "Edit" -> "Show *" or by double clicking on one of the selected nodes

 ## Known issues: